Top Artificial Intelligence Trends to Watch Out for In 2024

 Industry biggies such as AWS, Facebook and Microsoft are however are working on it, and have collaborated to build Open Neural Network Exchange (ONNX), which makes it possible to reuse trained neural network models across multiple frameworks.

-ONNX is all set to become an essential technology for the industry in 2019, adopted by the stakeholders in a big way.
+ONNX is all set to become an essential technology for the industry in coming years, adopted by the stakeholders in a big way.
 Windows 10 ships already with ONNX runtime and Intel’s OpenVINO toolkit already supports ONNX, indicating the trend.

 3. Automated Machine Learning to Gain Prominence